 During the action, instead of a military formation, participants can choose their hero.
 Characters embark on a fantasy adventure, with the Dungeon Master acting as the judge.
 Heroes form groups and interact with each other and with the population.
 Together, they solve problems, accumulate knowledge, collect treasures, explore the terrain, and participate in battles.
 Players earn special points by competing to see who earns the most.
 The points earned allow you to advance to the next level and become stronger.

 The instant success was a powerful boost to the rapid spread of D&D. It is still the leader among role-playing games, having split into two parts in 1977: fantasy with easy rules and combat with a more complex rules system.
 In 2017, Dungeons & Dragons recorded the largest number of participants addicted to the game, with between 12 and 15 million people in North America alone.
-Currently, there are five editions, the latest of which was published in 2014.
+There are five editions, the latest of which was published in 2014.
 And the game has only two emblems.

 2000 – 2008